 Doing this leaves you the option to cancel the reservation if you find a better deal in the days leading up to your trip.
-So one last tip in this: Note the cancellation deadline before you book.
+So be sure to note the cancellation deadline before you book.

 4. Search for Better Deals on Priceline and Hotwire Before Your Trip

-That’s where the next step comes in: turning to Clark’s two favorite secret weapons for finding the absolute best price.
+This step uses Clark’s two favorite secret weapons for finding the absolute best price.

 “I already know I have a room if I need it,” he says.
 “But I want a deal!
 So what I do is heavily concentrate on Hotwire and Priceline, two sources where you don’t know where you’re staying until you book non-refundable.”